How, When and Where to Grow Spectacular California Poppies

 California Poppies Are Easy to Grow

 California poppy seeds, which will germinate after the first fall rains, are very easy to grow, as they only need to be sown no more than about a quarter-inch deep in the fall or early spring (in mild, wet winter climates).
 Seeds will also germinate when the soil warms in the spring.
-Enriching the soil with organic manure during the planting stage is a definite plus.
+As noted above, enriching the soil with organic manure prior to planting is a definite plus.

 Requiring excellent drainage, clay soils (which do not drain well) are not suitable for growing them if you expect to maintain a healthy growth of the flowers.